mxahan/mxahan.github.io/_posts/2020-05-15-PaperList.md

 1. Akbari, Hassan, Linagzhe Yuan, Rui Qian, Wei-Hong Chuang, Shih-Fu Chang, Yin Cui, and Boqing Gong.
 "Vatt: Transformers for multimodal self-supervised learning from raw video, audio and text." arXiv preprint arXiv:2104.11178 (2021).

+1. Zhu, Benjin, Junqiang Huang, Zeming Li, Xiangyu Zhang, and Jian Sun.
+"EqCo: Equivalent Rules for Self-supervised Contrastive Learning." arXiv preprint arXiv:2010.01929 (2020).
+  - Theoretical paper: Challenges the large number of negative samples [algorithmic]
+    - Though more negative pairs are usually reported to derive better results, Interpretation: it may be because the hyper-parameters in the loss are not set to the optimum according to different numbers of keys respectively
+    - Rule to set the hyperparameters
+    - SiMo: Alternate for the InfoNCE
+  - EqCo: Concept of Batch Size (N) and Negative Sample number (K)
+    - CPC work follow-up
+    - the learning rate should be adjusted proportional to the number of queries N per batch
+    - linear scaling rule needs to be applied corresponding to N rather than K
+  - SiMo: cancel the memory bank as rely on a few negative samples per batch.
+Instead, use the momentum encoder to extract both positive and negative key embeddings from the current batch.

 # Semi-Supervised

 1. Zhai, Xiaohua, Avital Oliver, Alexander Kolesnikov, and Lucas Beyer.
 "S4l: Self-supervised semi-supervised learning."
 In Proceedings of the IEEE/CVF International Conference on Computer Vision, pp. 1476-1485.
 2019.